bradwestness/bradwestness.github.io/_posts/2024/2024-02-05-software-engineering-classes.md

 Needs medic badly by the end of the sprint.

 {% include figure.html filename="character_classes_tank.gif" description="It may not be the prettiest solution, but it works, darn it." %}

+## Into the Breach

+Obviously, in real life, people contain multitudes.
+Nobody fits a single narrow "type" definition all the time, and people are constantly growing and changing.
+The only constant is change, right?

+But, I find it kind of fun to think in these terms sometimes when working on a difficult problem.
+"I'm totally being a tank for my team right now, I'm slogging through all this tedious grunt work that nobody wants to do, but will improve the lives of everyone else on the team."

+More of a self-motivation tactic than a way to pigeonhole or judge your co-workers, hopefully.